Rahib50/A2/README.md

 # A2
-just stuff that are important for A2 computer science programming
+Just stuff that are important for A2 computer science programming This will consist of stuff like sorting algorithms, searching algorithms and anything else related to pain and suffering.